nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu_mcumgr.rst

 * To reject image upload or system reboot request if :ref:`nrf_desktop_dfu_lock` is already taken by another DFU transport.

 The DFU MCUmgr implementation uses the :ref:`nrf_desktop_dfu_lock`.
-On each DFU attempt, the module attempts to claim ownership over the DFU flash using the :ref:`nrf_desktop_dfu_lock` API.
+On each DFU attempt, the module attempts to claim ownership over the DFU non-volatile memory using the :ref:`nrf_desktop_dfu_lock` API.
 It holds the DFU owner status until the DFU process is completed or timed out.
 The module assumes that DFU is timed out if the registered MCUmgr notification hooks are not called for 5 seconds.
-If the module is not the current DFU owner, it rejects the DFU commands that either write to the DFU flash or reboot the device.
+If the module is not the current DFU owner, it rejects the DFU commands that either write to the DFU non-volatile memory or reboot the device.
 The module also resets the MCUmgr DFU progress once the lock is claimed by a different owner.